pyladiesams/tf-hub-beginner-oct2020/README.md

 ![TF-Hub logo](tf_hub_logo.png)

 ## Setup:
-There is no local setup and requirements for this workshop
+There is no local setup for this workshop

+## Requirements:
+* To access the Kaggle notebook, a Kaggle account is required.
+Create an account following this tutorial: https://medium.com/wids-mysore/getting-started-with-kaggle-de4d3a9d34cf

 ## Usage
 * Open the following link on Kaggle notebooks: https://www.kaggle.com/usharengaraju/pyladiesamsterdam-introductiontotf-hub